AbhishekMajila/aptitude-quiz-app/README.md

 - ⚛️ Built with modern tech stack: React, Next.js, Tailwind CSS
 - 💾 Stores scores locally in `localStorage` (client-side only)

-> 🔒 *No backend yet — scores are saved only on the device.*

 <br/>

 ## 📦 Tech Stack